UncannyOwl/Uncanny-Automator/readme.md

 ### Take automation to the next level ###

-[Uncanny Automator Pro](https://automatorplugin.com/pricing/), our premium plugin, adds even more features and integrations, including the ability to create new users and posts, connect multiple sites together and even connect sites to non-WordPress apps (via webhooks or native integrations for tools like Google Sheets and Mailchimp, all with no per-transaction costs or delays).
+[Uncanny Automator Pro](https://automatorplugin.com/pricing/), our premium plugin, adds even more features and integrations, including the ability to create new users and posts, delay and schedule actions to run on future dates, connect multiple sites together and even connect sites to non-WordPress apps.

 Besides more than tripling the number of available triggers and actions for your recipes compared to the free version, Automator Pro for WP adds support for external apps like Slack, Google Sheets, Mailchimp, Twilio and more.